-Dr. Yezhou Yang is an Assistant Professor at School of Computing, Informatics, and Decision Systems Engineering, ASU.
+Dr. Yezhou Yang is a tenured Associate Professor at School of Computing, Informatics, and Decision Systems Engineering, ASU.
 He is directing the ASU Active Perception Group.
 Read More

 Past Successful Technology Transfers: